darka/darka-blog-src/content/posts/python-enum-comparison.md

 ...
 >>> MyEnum.FOO.value == MyEnum.BAR.value
 False
->>> MyEnum.FOO == MyEnum.BAR
+>>> MyEnum.FOO is MyEnum.BAR
 False
 {{< /highlight >}}

 So far so good.
-The values are different, hence comparison between members with different values evaluates to `False`.
+The values are different, hence identity comparison between members with different values evaluates to `False`.

 Let's add another member to the enumeration, but give it the same value: